exercism/csharp/exercises/concept/need-for-speed/.docs/instructions.md

 ```
 ## 6. Check if a remote control car can finish a race

 To finish a race track, a car has to be able to drive the track's distance.
 This means not draining its battery before having crossed the finish line.
-Implement the `RaceTrack.CarCanFinish()` method that takes a `RemoteControlCar` instance as its parameter and returns `true` if the car can finish the race track; otherwise, return `false`:
+Implement the `RaceTrack.TryFinishTrack()` method that takes a `RemoteControlCar` instance as its parameter and returns `true` if the car can finish the race track; otherwise, return `false`:

 ```csharp
 int speed = 5;